 with a pronounced cinematographic style he shows great respect for acting. without being artificial or arrogant, he can transform the ordinary into the unique. he is mainly influenced by the thoughts of R.BRESSON and the works of M.ANTONIONI. one could describe his work as poetic and powerfull.

-richard van oosterhout is chairman of the NSC (netherlands society of cinematographers), member of the SBC (belgian society of cinematographers) and the EFA (european film academy) .
+richard van oosterhout is president of the NSC (netherlands society of cinematographers), member of the SBC (belgian society of cinematographers) and the EFA (european film academy) .

 richard is initiator and co-editor of a book on contemporary cinematography; SHOOTING TIME